rithmschool/intermediate_javascript/unit-02/08-introduction-to-d3.md

 ### Passing functions to d3 methods

-One place where d3 differs from jQuery is that we can we can actually pass functions in as values to our selection methods.
+So far we've only passed primitive values into our selection methods.
+But we can also pass in functions.
 Check this out:

 ```javascript
 d3.selectAll("li")